Principles of Inheritance and Variation

 The chromosomal genetic theory presented by Boveri and Sutton, states that genes are found somewhere in the chromosomes.

-Based on this evidence, he concluded that the gene responsible for eye color is found in the X chromosome.
+Based on this evidence, he concluded that the gene responsible for eye colour is found in the X chromosome.
+Some important factors of the chromosomal Theory of Inheritance are discussed below:

 NCERT Notes Subject Wise Link: